 Explore with one of our Neighborhood Walking Maps.
 Learn routes with secret spots along the way.
 Maps tell you how far the routes are and how long it takes at both a brisk and relaxed pace.
 Print one from the link below or find them at numerous businesses and facilities around town.

-Memorial Park is a 284-acre bluff-top park that's been transformed from a sad, overgrown place to a playground for all of Red Wing.
-Thanks to many partners, including the Red Wing Area Fund, the City of Red Wing, and hundreds of volunteers, people now flock here to walk, hike, mountain bike, have bonfires, bird watch, snowshoe, cross country ski, go geocaching, and picnic -- all with gorgeous views.
+Memorial Park is a 284-acre bluff-top park that's been transformed into a playground for all of Red Wing.
+Thanks to many partners with Live Healthy Red Wing, including the Red Wing Area Fund, City of Red Wing, Friends of the Bluffs, and hundreds of volunteers, people now flock here to walk, hike, mountain bike, snowshoe, cross country ski, have bonfires, bird watch, go geocaching, and picnic -- all with gorgeous views of the Mississippi River and our city.
 Trails weave through woods, prairies, and overlooks.
 Come visit!

 On the school district’s Day of Caring and Sharing 2012, LHRW, the His Kids Daycare staff, and a handful of dedicated high school students built three raised beds and a trellis garden for tomatoes, peas, squash, pumpkins, and flowers.
 Today the garden is growing strong.
 “Some of our children never knew where vegetables came from," says director Sheri Lidgerding.
 "Our garden continues to grow and gives our kids the chance to work together, see things grow, and taste the rewards.
 Green beans are a favorite!”